We believe that the qualities we are looking for in trainees are best assessed through an interview.

 We believe that the interview should be a two-way process.
 It is important for you to ensure that we are the right firm for you.
 The trainee will not have been prepped on what to say and they will not be reporting to us, so you should take advantage of this opportunity to question them about life as a trainee at the firm.

 Slaughter and May is committed to ensuring that our recruitment processes are barrier-free and as inclusive as possible to everyone.
 This includes making adjustments for people who have a disability or long-term condition.
-If you have any questions, or would like to discuss any adjustments you may need to any part of the process described above or for your visit to the office, please contact Janine Arnold, Senior Manager - Trainee Recruitment, via email or on 020 7090 5049.
+If you have any questions, or would like to discuss any adjustments you may need to any part of the process described above or for your visit to the office please contact Janine Arnold, Trainee Recruitment Manager, via email or on 020 7090 5049.

 For all other application, interview or general queries, please contact the Trainee Recruitment Team via email or on 020 7090 4454.